alrieckert/lazarus/README.txt

 the frequently asked questions.
 Documents about specific topics can be found at lazarus-ccr.sourceforge.net.
 Examples, how to use the LCL can be found in the 'examples' directory.
-Help, documents and files about FreePascal are at www.freepascal.org.
+Help, documents and files about Free Pascal are at www.freepascal.org.

 --------------------------------------------------------------------------------